Baoopur Kadim

 Baoopur Kadim is a village in Sultanpur Lodhi tehsil in the Kapurthala district of Punjab, India.

-Kadim is the Arabic word or old.
+Kadim is the Arabic word for old.
 It is located 20 km from the city of Sultanpur Lodhi, 45 km away from district headquarter Kapurthala.

 The village is administrated by a Sarpanch who is an elected representative of the village as per the constitution of India and Panchayati raj (India).